Is the CMA certification worth it?

 Being a CMA Gives You More Credibility and Status

-Any professional designation has the potential to level up your credibility in your professional network.
+Any professional designation can help boost your credibility within your professional network.
 But the CMA in particular is synonymous with excellence.
 That’s because achieving one requires dedication, focus, and motivation.

-There’s a reason 88% of CMAs report feeling more confident and competent while completing high-level tasks: the process of obtaining one involves the demonstration of competency across a variety of topics.
+There’s a reason 83% of CMAs globally report feeling more confident and competent while completing high-level tasks: the process of obtaining one involves the demonstration of competency across a variety of topics.

 This level of skill leads to improved networking and professional relationships, which can result in more growth and leadership opportunities.